vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 - Cluster-level high availability to the Supervisor as vSphere cluster is an independent failure domain.
 - Distribute the nodes of Tanzu Kubernetes Grid clusters across all three vSphere zones and provide availability via vSphere HA at cluster level.
-- Scale the Supervisor by additing hosts to each of the three vSphere clusters.
+- Scale the Supervisor by adding hosts to each of the three vSphere clusters.

 For more information, see [Supervisor Architecture and Components](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-with-tanzu-concepts-planning/GUID-74EC2571-4352-4E15-838E-5F56C8C68D15.html)